dfriend21/quadtree/README.md

 ### R code

 This category consists of the files in the ‘R’ folder.
-These functions are actually unnecessary, as all of the relevant functionality can be accessed from R via the ‘Wrapper’ classes.
-However, because of the object-based representation of these objects, the syntax for accessing accessing this functionality differs from typical R syntax.
-Thus, the R functions provided here are syntactic sugar designed to make the functionality available in a format that conforms to traditional R code syntax.
+Many of these functions are actually unnecessary, as all of the relevant functionality can be accessed from R via the ‘Wrapper’ classes.
+However, because of the object-based representation of these objects, the syntax for accessing this functionality differs from typical R syntax.
+Thus, most of the R functions provided here are syntactic sugar designed to make the functionality available in a format that conforms to traditional R code syntax.
+The two exceptions are `qt_create.R` and `qt_plot.R` which are more complex and are not simple wrappers for C++ functions.

 ## Notes on package structure